n-elia/algobet/README.md

 Therefore, we provided the test suite with the possibility to set up and teardown the sandbox network during each test session.

-Depending on your configuration, set up the `src/test/sandbox/sandbox_setup.sh` and `src/test/sandbox/sandbox_teardown.sh` shell scripts to point to your `sandbox` folder.
+If you want to use the sandbox included into the repository, just skip to next step.
+Otherwise, depending on your configuration, set up the `src/test/sandbox-scripts/sandbox_setup.sh` and `src/test/sandbox-scripts/sandbox_teardown.sh` shell scripts to point to your `sandbox` folder.
 Then, you can enable automatic execution of those scripts at each run by using the `--sandbox` parameter on the `pytest` CLI.